-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, to APPROVE/ADOPT the item under the Consent Agenda.
+by Commissioner Hardin, seconded A motion was made by Vice APPROVE/ADOPT the item under Mayor Burrie, to the Consent Agenda.
 The motion carried unanimously.

 18-323 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO 2.
 APPROVING AUTHORIZING BEACH.
-FLORIDA, AND THE PROPER OFFICIALS TO EXECUTE Α 2018 AMENDMENT TO THE INTERLOCAL AGREEMENT BETWEEN BROWARD COUNTY AND THE CITY OF POMPANO BEACH PROVIDING FOR DIVISION AND DISTRIBUTION OF THE PROCEEDS FROM THE BROWARD COUNTY FIFTH CENT ADDITIONAL LOCAL OPTION GAS TAX ON MOTOR FUEL FOR TRANSIT; PROVIDING AN EFFECTIVE DATE.
+FLORIDA, AND THE PROPER CITY OFFICIALS TO EXECUTE А 2018 AMENDMENT TO THE INTERLOCAL AGREEMENT BETWEEN BROWARD COUNTY AND THE CITY OF POMPANO BEACH PROVIDING FOR DIVISION AND DISTRIBUTION OF THE PROCEEDS FROM THE BROWARD COUNTY FIFTH CENT ADDITIONAL LOCAL OPTION GAS TAX ON MOTOR FUEL FOR TRANSIT; PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: N/A)